karansehgal7/pinkmate-agentic-gtm/README.md

 PinkMate is an AI-native, agentic GTM engine that transforms raw lead lists into scored, segmented and outreach-ready pipeline.
 It combines classical ML models with multi-agent orchestration (via LangChain / LangGraph) to automate enrichment, predictive lead scoring, ICP segmentation and agentic outreach workflows.

 > This repository documents the technical architecture, agent stack and early implementation skeleton for PinkMate's predictive GTM engine.
+> License: Proprietary — source available for evaluation only.
+See LICENSE file for details.

 ---